Key Points:

 On the breakfast side of the house, menu items included scrambled eggs, breakfast potatoes, cheese blintz & strawberry sauce, pancakes, French toast, biscuits & gravy, bacon, pork sausage, chicken apple sausage, eggs migas, chorizo potatoes, borracho bena, a yogurt bar, assorted fruit, and warm cinnamon rolls.

-The most popular breakfast item by a wide margin was the made-to-order omelet station which allowed you to select your preferred meat, cheese, and vegetables.
+The most popular breakfast item was the made-to-order omelet station, which let you choose your preferred meat, cheese, and vegetables.

-There was also a live-action crepes station that also allowed guests to choose their preferred ingredients.
+There was also a live-action crepe station that allowed guests to choose their preferred ingredients.

 Cereals offered included Raisin Bran, Corn Flakes, SpecialK, and Rice Krispies.